FlexMeasures/flexmeasures/documentation/api/introduction.rst

         "horizon": "-PT10M"
     }

-Note that, for a horizon indicating a prognosis 10 minutes after the *start* of each 15-minute interval, the "horizon" would have been "PT5M".
+Note that, for a horizon indicating a belief 10 minutes after the *start* of each 15-minute interval, the "horizon" would have been "PT5M".
 This denotes that the prognosed interval has 5 minutes left to be concluded.

 .. _resolutions: